 The companies in the FTSE 100 are not generally considered to be comparable to the portfolio companies covered by the Guidelines due to their size and geographical reach (the FTSE 100 companies are generally multinational whereas the portfolio companies have significant UK operations) and therefore do not form part of this assessment.
-The PERG's definitions for measuring compliance is included overleaf.
+The PERG's definitions for measuring compliance is included below.

-Quality of disclosure Explanation of how assessment is reached Excellent A company is assessed as "Excellent" that stands out over and above the requirements of the Guidelines, akin to examples of transparency and disclosure in the higher end of the listed reporting space.
-A company would be expected to include most or all relevant attributes Guidelines requirements as covered in the PwC Good Practice Guide and go beyond this in order to achieve this classification.
-This is a change from the prior year reviews where we have considered the reporting against the quality of reporting provided by direct comparison to standards set by the winners and highly commended companies in the "Excellence in reporting in the FTSE 350" category of the Building Public Trust Awards as this included many FTSE 100 companies which are not considered to be comparable.
-Good A company would include most of the relevant attributes of each of the relevant Guidelines requirements as covered in the PwC good practice guide.
+Quality of disclosure Explanation of how assessment is reached Excellent An assessment against any criterion as excellent confirms this disclosure stands out over and above the requirements of the Guidelines, akin to examples of transparency and disclosure in the higher end of the listed reporting space.
+A company would be expected to include all relevant attributes of the Guidelines requirements as covered in the PwC Good Practice Guide and go beyond this in order to achieve this classification.
+We would typically only expect to see one or two examples achieve this categorisation in any one category.
+Good A company would include most of the relevant attributes of each of the relevant Guidelines requirements as covered in the PwC Good Practice Guide.
 We would expect the narrative to be fair, balanced and understandable throughout.

-Basic A company would include many attributes of each of the relevant Guidelines requirements as covered in the PwC good practice guide.
+Basic but complaint A company would include many attributes of each of the relevant Guidelines requirements as covered in the PwC Good Practice Guide.
 However, there would be room for improvement, especially in including more areas that could be considered applicable for the business.
 However, there would be clear and sufficient disclosure in the key areas to be considered compliant.
 Although the report will be fair, balanced and understandable there is likely to be areas where improvements could be made in this area.
-Exceptions Either a company would not have sufficient disclosure in one or more areas of the Guidelines, or when taken as a whole the report is not considered fair, balanced and understandable and therefore fails to be sufficiently transparent to comply with the standards.
+Non-compliant Either a company would not have sufficient disclosure in one or more areas of the Guidelines, or when taken as a whole the report is not considered fair, balanced and understandable and therefore fails to be sufficiently transparent to comply with the standards.
+Comply or explain The Guidelines provide the portfolio companies with an option to comply, or explain the rationale for non-compliance in a certain area.
+Where a company has explicitly taken this approach and confirmed this in their annual report we have identified this.